Getting Started with NVIDIA NeMo RL + LLM

 | GRPO | Group-relative optimization, ~50% less memory than PPO | Reasoning, math, code |

-The key insight: these methods don't just teach the model what to say.
-They teach it how to decide what's better.
+The key insight: these methods teach the model how to decide what's better, not just what to say.

 Why This Matters Now